top of page

 Project Meditation: Stages of Grief

-Finally being on the other side of the grief process, I’m able to fully express the experience.
-One can be “over it” and “move on” but still have a piece of themselves forever changed or missing.
-Sensitive people can still conjure those feelings as if the wound were fresh.
+You never really get through grief, you just find it easier to carry.
+The process is not linear, but eventually you learn to live with it.
+A single thought or stimulus can still conjure those feelings as if the wound were fresh.
 The last seven months have been some of the hardest in my life.
-I had an honestly sobering encounter (a serious friendship and romantic relationship) with a human lacking empathy to such an extreme that it altered the very chemistry of my mind and my understanding of male/female relationships.
+I had a sobering experience that ended a serious friendship and romantic relationship.
+I had to relearn what it meant to be honest, restructure my understanding of our capacities for empathy, brutally acknowledge the damage of patriarchal conditioning, and alter the very chemistry of my understanding of male/female relationships.
 I maintain so much anger and confusion and until now have had no where to place it.
-Here is the synopsis of those painted expressions.
+Here is the synopsis of those expressions.

 Comments